Sereni/Simply-Love-SM5-Vertical/README.md

 See the Issues tab.
 Most things should work.
 Bug reports and fixes are welcome!

 ## Thanks
+- Sereni for leading the project under her benevolent dictatorship and her eye for _æsthetics_
 - Pluto for "what if we turned it sideways?"
 - Fieoner for relentless feature work and code reviews
-- Roujo for handling World's Biggest Merge, testing, and feedback
+- Roujo for handling the World's Biggest Merge™, testing, merging stuff again, and feedback
 - hurtpiggypig, quietly-turning, and all contributors to Simply Love